-An air-source heat pump can provide efficient heating and cooling for your home, especially if you live in a warm climate.
+An air-source heat pump can provide efficient heating and cooling for your home.
 When properly installed, an air-source heat pump can deliver one-and-a-half to three times more heat energy to a home than the electrical energy it consumes.
 This is possible because a heat pump moves heat rather than converting it from a fuel like combustion heating systems do.

 How They Work

 A heat pump's refrigeration system consists of a compressor and two coils made of copper tubing (one indoors and one outside), which are surrounded by aluminum fins to aid heat transfer.
 In heating mode, liquid refrigerant in the outside coils extracts heat from the air and evaporates into a gas.
 The indoor coils release heat from the refrigerant as it condenses back into a liquid.
 A reversing valve, near the compressor, can change the direction of the refrigerant flow for cooling as well as for defrosting the outdoor coils in winter.

 The efficiency and performance of today's air-source heat pumps is a result of technical advances such as the following: